pantheon-systems/documentation/source/docs/articles/drupal/fix-broken-links-that-reference-ip-port-instead-of-domain-name.md

 ---
-title: Fix broken links that reference IP:PORT instead of domain name
+title: Replace Links Referencing IP:PORT in Drupal
-description: Learn how to update broken links so that the URL references the correct file path and domain name.
+description: Learn how to update links so that the URL references the correct file path and domain name.
 category:
   - debugging
   - drupal